Why did our ancestors fast on a regular basis?

 A disclaimer – I write this with a keen awareness that eating disorders have become a serious concern in the modern world.
 I propose this eating ritual as a temporary experiment to be approached with mindfulness and a degree of caution.

 A fast can be as long or as short as you want to be, but the idea is to abstain from eating specific foods OR any food at all for a set period of time.
 This is often done for religious reasons, but I am about to suggest that you try it for your own physical, mental and spiritual wellness.

-As always I will be in the spiritual trenches with you.
-In fact, I’ve been on an intermittent fast for the past week.
+As always, I will be in the trenches with you.
+In fact, I’ve been on an intermittent fast for the past two weeks.
 No breakfast, just my morning tea – then a big lunch after 12pm and a normal dinner at night.
 This is a great way to enter a state of ketosis and also piggy back on the 10 hours of fasting you have been doing throughout the last evening and early morning hours.

 The act of fasting will help you quiet your mind so that your soul can speak more clearly to you.
 It’ll also awaken and begin to tone your body, giving you more natural energy, flexibility and overall lightness of being.